frannyfx/panorama/src/README.md

 - `public` contains static assets which will be made public by the web server.
 - `client` contains the uncompiled front-end code.
 - `server` contains the uncompiled back-end code.
+- `shared` contains shared code between the front-end and the back-end.